 I started my career in Business and Accounting working in CPA firms and I still see a huge benefit in understanding business and finances.

 But for many years, I was doing certain jobs knowing that I didn’t like but I did it regardless.
 I felt an internal struggle of conforming to societal norms.
 Plus being the first-generation born in this country, and making my family proud.
-It was challenging for me to hear what I truly wanted because of the pressure I felt.
+It was challenging for me to hear what I truly wanted because of the pressure I felt and as a sensitive person I was more inclined to please others than to understand and please myself.
 I thought “you graduate college, you wear office clothes and high heels, and work in an office with cubicles.”